Learn how to make a simple DIY pop-up book with this tutorial. Kids can fill it with their own images and story!

 This tutorial was inspired by my son.
 His first grade class made pop-up books and he came home one day excited to show me how to do it.
 Smart guy knows I love a good paper craft….we turned ours into a 3 dimensional book by using cardstock and making 5 pages so that the book can stand on its end; clip the ends together and you have a story in the round.

-This book project is suitable for a variety of ages.
+This DIY Pop-up book project is suitable for a variety of ages.
 Older children can both make and fill the book.
 For younger children, parents can make the book and then ask their children to fill it with a story, information, or images of their choice.
 I was really excited to see what the form of the book inspired in my children.
 Read on to find out!

-Book Art: 3D Pop Up Book
+Book Art: DIY Pop-Up Book

 - Scissors and/or Exacto knife